Practice/Industry Group Overview

 In any transportation coverage analysis, it is imperative to understand the relationship of the parties involved (i.e. vehicle/truck owner, lessor, lessee, trailer owner), as well as the contractual relationship and additional insured status of various parties.
 Often there are issues regarding property damage, underinsured motorist coverage, excess/primary insurance obligations, worker's compensation, permissive use and scope of employment.
 All of this must be examined in conjunction with the extensive statutory and regulatory scheme governing commercial and personal transportation.
 If one thing is key -- it is an understanding that a few key facts, technical knowledge, or statutory twist may mean the difference between success and failure when is comes to transportation insurance coverage issues.

 Between its insurance policies and other business relationships, most companies involved in transportation are looking to achieve a seamless blanket of risk protection regarding operations.
 While no risk management plan can truly be seamless, we counsel clients in accomplishing this goal through coverage analysis and recommendations tailored to the industry.
-We have expertise in assisting policyholders and self-insured entities in analyzing risks and exposures and assisting with the procurement and placement of insurance coverage.
+We have experience in assisting policyholders and self-insured entities in analyzing risks and exposures and assisting with the procurement and placement of insurance coverage.
 We have advised policyholders on a wide range of complex risk management issues and have provided them with guidance in selecting and implementing proactive risk management programs.

 Our Global Insurance Services Group is comprised of over 30 attorneys -- all seamlessly connected through technology.
 The group includes a number of key partners who are national leaders in the practice area.
 We ensure a cohesive and singular coverage position for clients in transportation matters.
 Often these matters involve components and parties from several different jurisdictions.
 As such, early conflict of law analysis is essential.
 Every two weeks, we publish CaseWatch Insurance, a survey on every appellate level insurance coverage decision in the United States.
 We also maintain a daily blog on recent national insurance decisions entitled the Insurance and Reinsurance Report, and send daily case and industry news updates on Twitter at InsureReReport.
 Our blog was named by Lexis Nexis as one of the top 50 Insurance blogs in the world.
 CaseWatch Insurance, our blog, and Twitter feed give us a unique national perspective on insurance law and aid in conflict of law questions.
 These publications succeed because we have divided the United States into geographic areas and charged different members of our team with staying current on these areas.